+Hiking with dogs is an awesome bonding experience.
 There is nothing better than exploring nature with your best friend.
-There are lots of sights to see (and smells to smell) for both of you.
-To make this a great experience for both you an, here are a few tips about hiking with dogs to keep you both happy and hydrated.
+There are lots of sights to see (and smells to smell).

 Trails can vary in degrees from beginner to advanced and it is best to know what you are up against before you start your trek.
-A quick Google search can provide information on specific trails in your area.
-For hikes in U.S. National Parks, the National Parks Service has information on every park in all 50 states.
+A quick Google search can provide information on dog friendly hiking trails near you.
+Another great resource for finding dog friendly hiking trails in U.S. National Parks is the National Parks Service, which has information on every park in all 50 states.
 Make sure to know where you are going, especially in heavily wooded areas.
 Print a trail map just in case—don’t assume you will have mobile service.

-Be aware that your pooch may not be welcome on all trails or in certain areas of parks especially near beaches or on nature preserves.
-Most trails require your dog to be on a leash.
+When hiking with dogs, be aware that your pooch may not be welcome on all trails or in certain areas of parks especially near beaches or on nature preserves.
+Most dog friendly hiking trails still require your pet to be on a leash.

 But there are reasons for this, it’s not just anti-dog legislation.
 It is for the safety of your dog, the preservation of habitat, and the protection of wildlife.
 Odors left behind by dogs may prevent wildlife from returning to important habitats.
 Predators such as coyotes and mountain lions can hurt or kill your pet, even in the daylight hours.
 Dog feces left behind can disturb the natural balance and spread harmful bacteria, which brings me to the next point…

 Be Willing and Prepared to Pick Up Your Dog’s Poo

 Most dog friendly hiking trails have disposable (and sometimes biodegradable) poop bags to clean up after your pet, but don’t count on it.
 It’s best practice to be prepared and bring waste bags with you on your hike (or whenever you take your dog out for that matter).
 An easy solution so you don’t forget is to clip a waste bag dispenser like this one onto your dog’s leash.